 How do I remove these links?

-There are three steps to the process of removing low quality links from your website:
+There are three steps to the process of removing low-quality links from your website:

 - Identify Links – As mentioned above you need to identify the links you want to remove.
-Then log them all in to a spreadsheet that you can work from.
+Then log them all into a spreadsheet that you can work from.
 You will then also need to go through all these websites and look for their contact details, so make sure you check their contact page, about page or footer for this information.

 - Contact Webmasters – Next step is to start contacting the owners of these websites and asking them to remove your links.
 Create an email template and make sure you keep a record of all correspondence with these webmasters.

 - Disavow your Links – In a lot of cases, you may find that you either can’t find contact information on the website or the web owner does not reply to your email.
 Google now gives you the ability to “disavow” the links which you can’t remove.
 You will need to demonstrate to Google your attempts to remove the link, which is why you need to keep all emails sent to webmasters to use as proof of your efforts.
 I have also seen on occasions that webmasters ask for money to remove your link.
 If this happens, in no circumstances should you pay up.
-As mentioned, we have the Disavow tool so if they won’t remove it for free, you can go direct to Google.
+As mentioned, we have the Disavow tool so if they won’t remove it for free, you can go directly to Google.

 If you have already been penalised by Google, you can submit a reconsideration request asking them to manually review your website again as you have taken action to improve the search engine friendliness of the website.
 However, we only recommend you try this once you have spent some time and effort identifying why you have been penalised and making the necessary improvements.